A step-by-step guide to help you buy or renovate old listed buildings.

 Buying a listed building

 Purchasing a non-listed property is already a not-so-simple process, to begin with.
-What more in the case of a listed building.
-It’s your responsibility to be fully aware of what you’re getting yourself into.
+What more in the case of a listed building?
+It’s your responsibility to be fully aware of what you’re getting yourself into and if you fail to research, you’re up to bad gamble.

 This is not meant to scare you off buying a listed building.
-However, proceed with caution.
-With that said, here are important reminders to help you make this process as smooth-sailing as possible.
+However, it means that you should proceed with extra caution.
+With that said, here are a few important reminders to help you make this process as smooth-sailing as possible and avoid problems in the long-term.

 - Thoroughly check with your solicitor if the house that you’re buying is listed.
-Don’t be too dependent on the details provided to you by your estate agent.
+Don’t be too dependent on the details provided to you by your estate agent for they are often prone to mislead you, only to take advantage in the sale.

 - Hire not only the right solicitor and surveyor but also the ones with expertise in listed buildings.
 Professionals who are not familiar with these properties will only cost you money, time, and probably problems.